Find Trade Colleges

 Wholesale and Manufacturing Sales Representatives who work in District of Columbia, Massachusetts, or New Jersey, make the highest salaries.

-How much do Wholesale and Manufacturing Sales Representatives make in different U.S. states?
+Below is a list of the median annual salaries for Wholesale and Manufacturing Sales Representatives in different U.S. states.

 State Annual Mean Salary